zengm-games/zengm/analysis/team-ovr-hockey/README.md

-data*.json: 50 seasons simulated with no injuries, deaths, or trades.
+data1.json: 100 seasons simulated with no injuries, deaths, or trades.
+Also 200 minute quarters.